-World’s famous rapper Kanye West collaborated with Adidas to promote a line of sneakers called Yeezy.
-Kanye’s popularity created buzz around the Adidas brand and Yeezy collection earned a kult status.
+World-famous rapper Kanye West collaborated with Adidas to promote a line of sneakers called Yeezy.
+Kanye’s popularity created a lot of buzz around Adidas, allowing the Yeezy collection to earn its cult status.
 In 2019, the year when this partnership campaign took place, Adidas’ earnings skyrocketed by almost 20%.

 BMW and Louis Vuitton

 This partnership was targeted at the customers from the premium segment.
-At first sight, these brands have not much in common, but they collaborated around the idea of comfortable business travelling.
-In this co-branding story, BMW promoted the new i8 model, a luxurious and comfortable sports car, while Louis Vuitton promoted their four-piece set of suitcases and bags.
+At first sight, these brands do not have much in common, but they collaborated around the idea of comfortable business traveling.
+In this co-branding story, BMW promoted its new i8 model, a luxurious and comfortable sports car, while Louis Vuitton promoted their four-piece set of suitcases and bags.

 Starbucks and Spotify

 These brands build their partnership around the idea of the so-called “music ecosystem.”
 Together they promoted an experience rather than particular products.
 In exchange for placing Spotify’s adverts on their cups, Starbucks employees were given free access to Spotify Premium, which enabled them to create customized playlists and choose music to play in the cafes.
 The aim of this collaboration was to popularize the idea of listening to music via a streaming service.

 These giants started their partnership in the early 2000s when the first iPod was released.
 Since then, they have constantly been promoting their brands together, especially around active lifestyle and sports.
 For instance, Nike and Apple announced the new Apple Watch, where Nike designed hand stripes for this product.